-Stock options trading could be highly complex and therefore should be carefully dealt with.
+Stock options trading course could be highly complex and therefore, should be carefully dealt with.
 It requires a trader to make three distinct choices viz.
-Deciding the direction in which the stock would move, how low or high the stock price would go and the time frame in which all of this would occur.
+Deciding the direction in which the stock would move, how low or high the stock price would go, and the time frame in which all of this would occur.
 With our simple and effective options trading course, you can learn everything you need to know about stock options trading.
-The course will cover the different aspects of options trading including long and short put and call, price patterns, options terminologies and options market concepts among others.
+The course will cover the different aspects of options trading, including long and short put and call, price patterns, options terminologies, and options market concepts, among others.

 The course will reveal more about successful or profitable options trading strategies as well as the advantages and disadvantages of options trading.
 Continue reading to find out more.